EmaB4r/leakfinder/README.md

 # leakfinder
- This library is able to redefine some (or every) malloc, calloc, realloc and free to custom allocators,
+ This library is able to intercept all `malloc`, `calloc`, `realloc` and `free`,
- also able to keep track of all the unfreed memory.
+ and keep track of all allocations/deallocations.

  to know what is still allocated you need to write `check_mem_leaks;` to get something like:
  `still allocated 8B at line 15 in main.c`

- keep in mind that this library only knows what malloc() calls are still not freed
+ keep in mind that this library only knows what allocations are not yet freed,
+ it cannot know what that memory is used for.

 # How to use